Archibald Corbett, 1st Baron Rowallan: Early life

 The second son of Thomas Corbett, a Glasgow merchant and philanthropist, and Sarah (née Cameron), he was educated at home and at the Glasgow Academy.
 With his older brother Thomas, he took up the offer of a world tour rather than go to university.
 On his return, he briefly studied sculpture in South Kensington and then managed his father's estates in Essex which he bought from his uncle after his father's death in 1880.
 He became one of the principal developers of the eastern suburbs of London.

 Political career

 An interest in philanthropy led him into politics and first contested North Warwickshire in 1884 at the age of 28.
 At the 1885 general election he was elected as Member of Parliament (MP) for Glasgow Tradeston, first as a Liberal and from 1886 as a Liberal Unionist.
-In August 1908 he crossed the floor of the House and rejoined the Liberal Party.
+In August 1908, he crossed the floor of the House and rejoined the Liberal Party.
+In the same year, he served as president of the Scottish Permissive Bill and Temperance Association.
 He held Glasgow Tradeston until his retirement from the House of Commons in 1911, when he was created 1st Baron Rowallan, of Rowallan in the County of Ayr.